 The Optical Tube

-The good news about collimation is that you won’t need a screwdriver to adjust this scope’s primary mirror (unlike its smaller 130mm counterpart); the secondary mirror is adjusted with a hex key, as is often the case on many mass-manufactured reflecting telescopes.
+The good news about collimation is that I don’t need a screwdriver to adjust this scope’s primary mirror (unlike its smaller 130mm StarSense Explorer counterpart).
+The secondary mirror is adjusted with a hex key, as is often the case on many mass-manufactured reflecting telescopes.

-A 6” primary mirror, unlike that of a smaller telescope, can need a non-negligible amount of time to cool down to ambient temperature and yield sharp images if brought straight outside on a chilly night, especially given that the mirror in this scope uses plate glass, which is more drastically affected by temperature changes.
-However, you should expect to have to wait no more than 20 minutes, even if it’s below freezing outside, for this telescope to provide the sharpest possible views, and you can just observe only at low power while you wait.
+A 6” primary mirror, unlike that of a smaller aperture telescope, needs a non-negligible amount of time to cool down to ambient temperature and yield sharp images if brought straight outside on a chilly night.
+This is especially because the primary mirror in this scope uses plate glass, which is more drastically affected by temperature changes.
+However, I never had to wait more than 20 minutes, even if it was below freezing outside, for this telescope to provide the sharpest possible views.
+While I wait, I observe only at low power.

-The StarSense Explorer 150mm Dobsonian uses a 1.25”, all-plastic rack-and-pinion focuser.
-This is the same cheaply-made focuser used on many other telescopes.
-While functional, it isn’t very precise for focusing at high magnifications; it wobbles and sags under heavy loads; and the 1.25” size format limits your maximum field of view as well as prohibiting the use of a coma corrector.
+The StarSense Explorer 150mm Dobsonian uses a 1.25″ all-plastic rack-and-pinion focuser.
+This is the same cheaply made focuser used on many other telescopes I’ve used and reviewed.
+While functional, it wasn’t very precise for focusing at high magnifications.
+I also experienced wobbling and sagging with this focuser when under heavy accessory loads.
+Additionally, the 1.25” size format limits my maximum attainable field of view as well as prohibiting the use of a coma corrector.

 Accessories